ncatlab/nlab-content/pages/5536.md

 See also [[deformation theory]] and references therein.

 * M. Schlessinger, _Functors of Artin rings_, Trans.
+AMS 130, 208-222 (1968)
+{#Schless}

-AMS 130, 208-222 (1968) -- this was a groundbreaking article at the time, still much cited.
+this was a groundbreaking article at the time, still much cited.